greensponge/aurelia-dotnet-template/README.md

 1. `dotnet restore`
 2. Then select either
-    a. `yarn install` or
+              1. `yarn install` or
-    b. `npm install`, although yarn is assumed in prerequisites.
+              2. `npm install`, although yarn is assumed in prerequisites.
 3. `dotnet run`

 and navigate to http://localhost:5000.